 We always, always try to visit all the parts of a park, notably the splash pad AND playground, but even at 8am the playground had roughly (I counted) 57,372 day camp children playing at the park.
 Which made any picture taking completely unfeasible.

 This splash pad is beautiful.
 Lovely products from Waterplay’s Surf Spray Mini Collection with different zones for different ages.
 There are low-to-the-ground balls to turn (and spray your mother with), the lovely tall Rain Cap umbrella with just the right amount of dripping water, the super fun and pretty Surfboard, the 360º turning Fun-Guy, water cannons, tall sprayers, tipping bucket, and water tunnels to run through.
 Use the button on the post, and the pretty button on the ground to turn on the different water sequences.
-Another lovely thing here, is that the splash pad was completely SHADED.
+Another lovely thing here is that the splash pad was completely SHADED.
 There are giant mature trees surrounding the water area.
 Which made picture taking hard, but is nice for hot days!

 There was still a bit of landscaping happening when we were there, as the splash pad had JUST opened, but there are (older) picnic tables right near the water, as well as benches and some cool wooden lounge chair type things nearby.

 This splash pad replaces the old wading pool and is not close to the playground.
 So it’s really a “pack up your things and travel” type park.
-The playground – from what we could see – has some large climbers for both toddlers and older kids, spring riders, lots of swings, a balance beam, an interesting-looking spinner, and an adaptive swing (all on sand).

 Things to note:

--The water is supposed to be on from 8am-8pm.
-But, wasn’t.
+-The water should be on from 8am-9pm.

 -There is no fencing.